mashupbots/socko/socko-docs/docs/guides/user_guide.markdown

 database and/or file system, then it is advisable to configure Akka to use dispatchers based on thread pools.

 ### Socko Events

-{{ page.SockoEventClass }} is used to read incoming and write outgoing data.
+A {{ page.SockoEventClass }} is used to read incoming and write outgoing data.

 Two ways to achieve this are: